bnandave/bnandave/README.md

 - 👋 Hi, I’m @Bhavesh Nandave
 - 👀 I’m interested in ...Software Development
-- 🌱 I’m currently learning ...Grade 12th Student
+- 🌱 I’m currently  ...Grade 12th Student
-- 📫 How to reach me ...you can E-mail me at bnandave@gmail.com
+- 📫 You can E-mail me at bnandave@gmail.com

 <!---
 bnandave/bnandave is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.